Bridging the Skills Gap: How AI-Driven Corporate Learning Secures Workforce Agility

 • Recommend customized learning paths

-• Provide microlearning modules for continuous skill development
+• Provide microlearning modules for continuous development

 Case Study: